pmashok1984/Vijayawada_Movie_Booking_Bot/README.md

    Save it as: $moviename <br>
    If not present, ask: There are only 2 movies available (Spider-Man: Homecoming and Star Wars:The Last Jedi).
 Please enter the name of the movie you would like to watch

-2) Check for: @dubai-cinema <br>
+2) Check for: @vijayawada-cinema <br>
    Save it as: $movielocation  <br>
-   If not present, ask: Please enter the location of your preference in Dubai
+   If not present, ask: Please enter the location of your preference in vijayawada

 3) Check for: @sys-date <br>
    Save it as: $moviedate <br>